nayanika237/commerce-operations.en/help/tools/quality-patches-tool/        view-all-patches.md

 The status table contains the following types of information:

 * **Type**:
-    * `Optional`—All patches from the Quality Patches Tool and the Cloud Patches package are optional for Adobe Commerce and Magento Open Source installations.
-For Adobe Commerce on cloud infrastructure, all patches are optional.
+    * `Optional`—All patches from the Quality Patches Tool are optional for Adobe Commerce and Magento Open Source installations.
     * `Required`—All patches from the Cloud Patches for Commerce package are required for Cloud customers.
-    * `Deprecated`—The individual patch is marked as deprecated and we recommend reverting it if you have applied it.
+    * `Deprecated`—The individual patch is marked as deprecated and we recommend [reverting](/revert-a-patch.md) it if you have applied it.
 After you revert a deprecated patch, it will no longer be displayed in the status table.
     * `Custom`—All patches from the `m2-hotfixes` directory.

 * **Status**: